Content Marketing Without a Blog: Successful SEO With Other Written Content

 3. How you’ll leverage content platforms (social, email, etc.) to spread your message

+And while a company’s blog is often the chosen vessel for sharing this content, it’s far from the only one available.
+What’s more, there may be other, more effective ways to get your message across.
 Let’s discuss four major content options for strategically positioning a site in search with written content not found on your blog.

 The goal of a product page is to convince a browser to purchase the item if it suits their needs.

-The inclusion of copy and any other form of content on a product page should never distract from driving a purchase, but if executed correctly, it can help drive additional visibility to the page in search, while promoting the product.
+The inclusion of copy and any other form of content on a product page should never distract from driving a purchase – but if executed correctly, it can help drive additional visibility to the page in search, while promoting the product.

-Best Made Company executes this strategy across their product pages by including the most pertinent information about their product at the top of the page, but if a user clicks on the Discover More button or scrolls to the bottom of the page, they can view additional written content and a video related to the product.
+Best Made Company executes this strategy across their product pages by including the most pertinent information about their product at the top of the page; if a user clicks on the “Discover More” button or scrolls to the bottom of the page, they can view additional written content and a video related to the product.

 1. It allows customers to learn more about the product.